axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 ### maxHeight

-When true, the Boolean attribute `maxHeight` limits the height of an active dropdown to a sensible default and allows scrolling through its options.
+When set to empty string (or used as boolean attribute), the String attribute `maxHeight` limits the height of an active dropdown to a sensible default and allows scrolling through its options.

+When a number is given, the maxheight of the options will be limited to that value.

+If you do not set this attribute, all the options will be displayed without any scrolling mechanism.

 This property is most useful in space-constrained scenarios or with many options, e.g. in a country selector.